helidon-io/helidon-examples/examples/imperative/data-jdbc/h2/README.md

 ```

 Before HTTP routing starts, the application owned `SchemaInitializer` recreates and populates the sample schema through
 the standalone setup client.
 The schema and sample data live only for the duration of the process.
-The registry managed
+The named registry
-client handles application operations and participates in `Tx.transaction`.
+managed client handles application operations and participates in `Tx.transaction`.
 The application listens on
 `http://localhost:8080/pokemon`.

 ## Invoke the Endpoints